Konamiman/Nestor80/docs/LanguageReference.md

 When placeholders are replaced with actual arguments in all macro types (except "Repeat macro with arguments" which doesn't support placeholders) the following rules apply (a placeholder named `foo` is assumed in the examples):

-* The placeholder search is case-sensiitive: instances of `FOO` won't be replaced.
+* The placeholder search is case-insensitive: instances of `FOO` will be replaced too.
 * Placeholders are not replaced inside comments, e.g. no replacement will happen in the line `db 0 ;foo`.
 * Placeholders aren't replaced when they are surrounded by valid symbol characters, e.g. replacement will happen in `foo+1` but not in `foobar` or in `?foo`.
 * To overcome the above limitation the `&` character can be used before and if needed also after the placeholder name, for example when the actual argument is `X` then `bar&foo` will be replaced with `barX` and `the&foo&bar` will be replaced with `theXbar`.